tchitchek-lab/CytoCompare/README.md

 Once identified cell populations, also named cell clusters, need to be deeper characterized or associated with known phenotypes for further investigations.

-While all these tools have been developed, no computational strategy currently exists to compare the phenotypes of identified cell clusters.
+While all these tools have been developed, only few computational strategy currently exists to compare the phenotypes of identified cell clusters.
 These phenotypic comparisons are crucial to explore cell clustering results obtained from different computational approaches and to recognize cell populations with common or marginal phenotypes.
 Thereby, such comparisons are often performed manually through multiple comparisons of marker expression densities, a highly biased and time-consuming process.
 Indeed, comparisons of cell cluster phenotypes based on the mean or median of marker expressions can be biased as they do not consider all the characteristics of marker expression distributions.